ally-jarrett/fabric8-example-web-repo/README.md

 Fabric8 (JBoss Fuse) Web App Example:

 This project provides an example of how to deploy a simple web application with Bootstrap to Fabric8 / JBoss Fuse.
+The AngularJS demo is a simple implementation of the Web-Demo with the Angular Libraries and some simple UI-Routing implemented.

-More advanced examples to come.
+More advanced examples to come using Java Backend and features of Camel, AMQ etc...

 #Deployment: